 Any resident of the halls, any student or any university faculty or staff member may file a complaint against a TALH student for an alleged violation.
-The complaint may be submitted by a formal letter.
+The complaint may be submitted by a formal letter or completion of a TALH Complaint Form.
 The complaint shall set forth the following:

-- The name of the student(s) in violation; - The address of the student(s) in violation; - The date, time, and location of the complaint; - The date of the alleged violation; - A concise statement of the regulation violated; - A concise statement of the underlying facts which constitute the violation;

-- The name and address of the complaining individual; - The names and addresses of all witnesses.
+- The name of the student(s) in violation; - The address of the student(s) in violation; - The date, time, and location of the complaint; - The date of the alleged violation; - A concise statement of the regulation violated; - A concise statement of the underlying facts which constitute the violation; - The name and address of the complaining individual; - The names and addresses of all witnesses.

 When the complaint is complete, it shall be presented to the TALH administrator, who will note the date the complaint was filed.
+NOTE: If the TALH student is reported for a Title IX violation, the report should be made directly to the Title IX Coordinator.